Clark’s Rule Pediatric Dosage Calculator

 Clark’s Rule compared with other pediatric dose estimation methods

 Clark’s Rule is only one historical estimation approach.
-Others exist and may be more appropriate depending on the medication and data available:
+Other methods may be more appropriate depending on the medication and the information available.
+The table below gives a quick comparison, but in modern practice drug-specific pediatric labeling is usually the preferred source whenever it exists.

 Method Typical formula Strengths Limitations

-Clark’s Rule (weight-based) (Weightlb / 150) × Adult dose Very simple; only requires weight Assumes linear scaling and a 150-lb “standard” adult; ignores age/organ maturity
+Clark’s Rule (Weightlb / 150) × Adult dose Very simple and only requires weight Assumes linear scaling and ignores drug-specific pediatric guidance

-Young’s Rule (age-based) (Age / (Age + 12)) × Adult dose Simple when weight is unavailable Age alone is a weak proxy; rarely preferred in modern dosing
+Young’s Rule (Age / (Age + 12)) × Adult dose Simple when weight is unavailable Age alone is a weak proxy and is rarely preferred in modern dosing

-Body Surface Area (BSA) (BSA / 1.73) × Adult dose Often correlates better with physiology for some drugs Requires height and weight; still not a substitute for drug labeling
+Body Surface Area (BSA / 1.73) × Adult dose Can correlate better with physiology for some drugs Requires height and weight and still does not replace labeling

-Drug-specific mg/kg dosing (modern labeling) (mg/kg) × Weightkg Based on clinical evidence and pediatric studies Must follow indication-specific guidance and max dose rules
+Drug-specific mg/kg dosing (mg/kg) × Weightkg Based on pediatric evidence and labeling Still requires indication-specific guidance and maximum-dose checks

 Practical FAQs